Be Our Next Writer-in-Residence

 During the residency period, the Writer-in-Residence is required to:

-• Conduct a minimum of four public writing workshops at a Library location
+• Conduct 2 - 4 public writing workshops at the Main Library

-• Hold monthly programs (12) at a Library location or virtually, through office hours or other engagement opportunities
+• Hold bi-monthly programs (6) at a Library location or virtually, through office hours or other engagement opportunities

-• Connect with the community online via nine pieces of content, in some combination of: video, blog post, newsletter article/interview
+• Connect with the community online via 4-6 pieces of content, in some combination of: video, blog post, newsletter article/interview, etc.

 • Host, appear or speak at other Library and community events and participate in Library promotions, as needed